Real Madrid pre-season 2022-23: Tour, fixtures, results, tickets & everything you need to know | Goal.com

 It is yet to be revealed how much tickets will cost to watch the matches, but release dates have been set that fans can put into their diaries.

-An exclusive pre-sale window will open on Wednesday, July 15, with it possible to register interest now at SoccerChampionsTour.com.
+An exclusive pre-sale window was opened on Wednesday, June 15, with it possible to register interest at SoccerChampionsTour.com.

 General sale tickets can be accessed from June 17, with there sure to be a clamour to see Karim Benzema, Vinicius Jr, in live match action.